kylelim/AP_classification/docs/examples.md

 5. [Single Topic Moderation](#single-topic-moderation)
 6. [Multi-Topic Moderation (Prompt squeezing task)](#multi-topic-moderation-prompt-squeezing)

-### Filtering Movie Reviews with Spoilers (Classification task)

-In this binary classification example, we aim to filter out movie reviews containing spoilers for a specific movie.
-A correctly implemented filter can be a powerful tool in a large-scale movie review system.

-We'll start with a simple initial prompt and task description:
- - Initial prompt: “Does this movie review contain a spoiler? answer Yes or No”<br>
- - Task description: “Assistant is an expert classifier that will classify a movie review, and let the user know if it contains a spoiler for the reviewed movie or not.”
+### Generating Dataset for auto prompting pipeline

+In this example, we aim to create training and testing dataset based on the labelled dataset.

+Required Resources: Annotated dataset, with no header and two column: question and corresponding answer.

 #### Steps to Run Example

-1. Configure your labels by editing `config/config_default.yml`.
-Modify the `label_schema` in the `dataset` section to include only 'Yes' and 'No' options.
+1. Goes to DScreator.ipynb

 ```
 dataset: